Nnvedward/DSA/Data-Structures/hashTables/readme.md

 - Fast (i.e. constant time)
 - Doesn't cluster outputs at specific indices, but distributes uniformly
 - Deterministic (same input yields same output)

+**Handling collision**
+- Separate Chaining: At each index in our array we store values using a more sophisticated data structure (e.g. an array or a linked list).
+This allows us to store multiple key-value pairs at the same index.
+- Linear Probing: When we find a collision, we search through the array to find the next empty slot.